spences10/cheat-sheets/git.md

 ssh-keygen -t rsa -b 4096 -C your@email.com # add your email address 👍
 ```

+> If you decide to use a password for your SSH key see [SSH Keys With Passwords](#ssh-keys-with-passwords)

 Now using `ls -al ~/.ssh` will show our `id_rsa.pub` file.

 Add the SSH key to the SSH agent: